jimburton/scrabble/chapters/Chapter3.md

 A player can take a move by passing their turn.
 If there are two passes in the row then the game is ended, so now we need to think about how to end games.
-All the library will do to end a game is to make some necessary changes to the score then set the boolean `gameOver` to `True`.
+All the library will do to end a game is to make some changes to the score then set the boolean `gameOver` to `True`.
 We will leave it up to clients to check this boolean and make an announcement to the players.

 The `lastMovePass` boolean is there to detect the situation where there have been two passes in a row.
 We set it to `True` when a player passes